leaf4monkey/meteor-tupperware/README.md

 #### Manual setup (skip if you used Quickstart)

-Using meteor-tupperware is very simple.
+Using meteor-meteorbuilder is very simple.
 Create a `Dockerfile` in your Meteor project directory with the following contents:

-    FROM    quay.io/chriswessels/meteor-tupperware
+    FROM    quay.io/chriswessels/meteor-meteorbuilder

 This base image contains build triggers that will run when you build your app image.
 These triggers will build your app, install any dependencies, and leave you with a lean, production-ready image.